craftingcity/The-Known-World/Notes on the Multiverse/Seattle Exports Misery/Factions of Puget Sound/Factions of Puget Sound.md

 		- [[Normandy Guerilla Army]]
 		- [[Kent Rangers Corps]]
 	- *Enumclaw Safe Zone* (Enumclaw)
+			- The *ECSZ* is the calmest area of the Puget Sound, where Enumclaw keeps peace and trade.
 		- [[Enumclaw Civilized Safe Zone]]
 		- [[Shadow Bandits]]
 		- [[Kent Rangers Corps]]